All-Remote Hiring

 - Enhanced hiring bonuses and higher salaries

-- Large annual bonuses based on performance (remote work measures results, not hours spent, input, or time-in-seat)
+- Large annual bonuses based on performance (remote work measures impact, not activity, input, or time-in-seat)

 - Well-trained remote managers that default to asynchronous workflows (Confidently assuring prospective talent that they will endure fewer meetings and micromanagement is a solid way to differentiate from other employers.)